 Pahrump Valley Academy's administrative staff will assume responsibility for informing their respective faculty and the respective parents of ELL identified students' levels of English proficiency with explanations of the given levels and how they stand to affect educational needs of the students.
 The academy will also consider the addition of a TESOL certified ELL coordinator as required to meet needs, according to the growth of the academy and its needs.
-The results will also be used to help create flexible groupings for classwork and intervention strategies.
+Results will also be used to help create flexible groupings for classwork and intervention strategies.
+PVA will employ the full-time services of a Nevada licensed EL teacher from its first year of operations.
+In addition, the academy's French specialist is multi-lingual with full communication knowledge as relevant to English, French, Spanish, and American Sign Language; and, the academy's executive director is bilingual as relevant to English and Farsi.